Live in the heart of historic Jerusalem.

-JUC accepts students from both Consortium institutions and non-member schools.
+JUC accepts students from both consortium institutions and non-member schools.
 Undergraduate and graduate students who are either currently enrolled at other institutions or who have completed one year of college may study for a semester at JUC and transfer applicable credits to their home institutions.

-Follow the link below to submit your application to JUC.Click here to apply!
+Follow the link below to submit your application to JUC.Start your application

 We've published our course offerings for the next three years on our website.

 Check out the link below if you're planning for your future semester with us in Jerusalem.

 While you will be unable to use U.S. Title IV funds to study at JUC, we do offer scholarships to qualified students and payment plan options.
 Undergraduate students may apply for scholarships from JUC.
 Undergraduate students may also apply for payment deferral which will allow them to defer payment of their JUC student invoice until the semester after they complete their undergraduate degree.
 Click here for more details.

 Yes, JUC offers two payment plans for study abroad semester students.
 One plan allows the student to pay JUC directly in three equal payments throughout the semester of study.
 The second is a deferred payment plan that allows the student to repay JUC directly in monthly installments that begin after the student graduates from their home institution.
 Click here for more details.